 - stratum: The stratum value gives the distance to the reference clock.
 While the reference clock (if one is used) internally has a stratum value of 0, the NTP server that syncs to that clock has a stratum value of 1.
 That is: When a server replies with stratum 1, it is directly connected to a reference clock.
-An NTP server that receives its time from a stratum 1 server increases the value by 1, that is: 2. ;) You won’t see values greater 4 in the Internet that often.
+An NTP server that receives its time from a stratum 1 server increases the value by 1, that is: 2. ;) You won’t see values greater than 4 on the Internet that often.
 Supported are values up to 15, while 16 means unsynchronized.

 - reference ID: “32-bit code identifying the particular server or reference clock.”
 For stratum 1 servers this is an ASCII string telling you the reference clock such as GPS, PPS or DCFa/DCFp.
-Above stratum 1 this is either the IPv4 address of the reference NTP server, or for IPv6 “it is the first four octets of the MD5 hash of the IPv6 address.” <- D’oh!
-This looks quite strange. ;( Since I am merely using IPv6 for this NTP blogpost series you’ll always see these curious looking “refid” values in the ntpq output.
+Above stratum 1 this is either the IPv4 address of the reference NTP server or for IPv6 “it is the first four octets of the MD5 hash of the IPv6 address.” <- D’oh!
+This looks quite strange. ;( Since I am merely using IPv6 for this NTP blog post series you’ll always see these curious-looking “refid” values in the ntpq output.

 - transmit timestamp: “Time at the server when the response left for the client.”
 This is the most interesting timestamp in those NTP packets since it shows the time the NTP client/server had as it sent the NTP packet.
 If you roughly want to know the time by looking at an NTP packet, look at this transmit timestamp.